-In addition to the above-mentioned constitutional institutions there are a number of auxiliary institutions.
+Ancillary institutions In addition to the abovementioned institutions proper there are a number of ancillary bodies.
 The most important of these, because it is vested with general powers, is the Economic and Social Committee.
 The Economic and Social Committee advises the Council and Commission on economic matters.
-It is a forum for such economic and social categories as manufacturers, farmers, carriers, employees, businessmen, small tradesmen and the self-employed.
-As a result of its composition and its political and technical mandate, it exerts a strong influence on the Community's decision-making process.
+It is a forum for such economic and social categories as manufacturers, farmers, carriers, employees, businessmen, small tradesmen and the professions.
+As a result of its composition and its political and technical terms of reference, it exerts a strong influence on the Community's decisionmaking process.
 Through its opinions, not only does it provide valuable assistance to those responsible for formulating Community policies, but it also forms a link between the various occupational groups, which ultimately feel directly the practical effects of Community measures, and the European reality.

-As financing agency for a 'balanced and smooth development' of the common market, the Community has at its disposal the European Investment Bank.
+As financing agency for a 'balanced and steady development' of the common market, the Community has at its disposal the European Investment Bank.
 This provides loans and guarantees in all economic sectors to promote the development of less-developed regions, to modernize or convert undertakings or create new jobs and to assist projects of common interest to several Member States.

-Lastly, mention must be made of the European Court of Auditors, which was set up by the Treaty of 22 July 1975 and started work in Luxembourg in October 1977.
-It consists - in line with the present number of Member States - of 10 members appointed for six years by the Council following consultations with the European Parliament.
-The Court of Auditors performs the task of examining whether all revenue has been received and all expenditure incurred in a lawful and regular manner and whether the financial management has been sound.
-The results of its activity are summarized after the close of each financial year in an annual report and published in the Official Journal of the European Communities.
+Lastly, mention must be made of the European Court of Auditors, which was set up by the Treaty of 22 July 1975 and started work in Luxembourg in October 1977. lt consists - in line with the present number of Member States - of 12 members appointed for six vears by the Council following consultations with the European Parliament.
+The Court of Auditors performs the task of examining whether all revenue has been received and all expenditure incurred in a lawful and regular manner, and whether the financial management has been sound.
+The results of its activity are summarized after the close of each financial year in an annual report published in the Official Journal of the European Communities.
+THE COMMUNITY AS A LEGAL REALITY